 for potential project sponsors

-This webinar will provide an introduction to decarbonization and the reduction of carbon emissions by improving the design and construction of buildings and how they use energy.
-Key topics include an overview of decarbonization and an introduction to different types of decarbonization strategies that can be incorporated into DRI/NYF building projects.
+The Decarbonization webinars provided potential project sponsors with an introduction to decarbonization and the reduction of carbon emissions by improving the design and construction of buildings, and how they use energy.
+Key topics included an overview of decarbonization and different strategies that can be incorporated into DRI/NYF building projects.

 Frequently Asked Questions: